bigchaindb/bigchaindb/docs/server/source/http-client-server-api.rst

 .. http:get:: /api/v1/blocks?transaction_id={transaction_id}

    Retrieve a list of block IDs (block heights), such that the blocks with those IDs contain a transaction with the ID ``transaction_id``.
+A correct response may consist of an empty list or a list with one block ID.

    .. note::
        The query parameter ``status`` has been deprecated.
 It allowed